 - 1. Multifamily building façades along Spray Avenue shall be designed to emulate individual residential buildings in the Ocean Grove vernacular.
-This can be achieved through variation in building materials, as well as offsets in the building façade on Spray Avenue and other appropriate techniques (e.g., different rooflines, porch design, and fenestration) to suggest different building types - 2.
+Subject to a negotiated Redevelopment Agreement and the architectural plans described therein or attached thereto, this can be achieved through variation in building materials, as well as offsets in the building façade on Spray Avenue and other appropriate techniques (e.g., different rooflines, porch design, and fenestration) to suggest different building types. - 2.
 Buildings with exterior walls greater than 50 feet in horizontal length shall be constructed using a combination of architectural features and a variety of building materials and landscaping near the walls.
 Walls which can be viewed from public streets shall be designed using a variety of architectural features and landscaping, which may include decorative gardens.
 Landscaping shall be provided along the building for at least 50 percent of the wall length.